cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadConda"></a>
 # **packagesUploadConda**
-> CondaPackageUploadResponse packagesUploadConda(owner, repo, data)
+> CondaPackageUpload packagesUploadConda(owner, repo, data)

 Create a new Conda package